 What could the BLM do better to enhance your recreation experience?

 Without your help and the help of other OHV recreationalists like you, we will not be able to answer the questions above and you could be missing out on a chance to provide ideas that could lead to enhancements to the areas and trail systems you enjoy.
 To help us gather this very important information, NOHVCC will be holding a series of community meetings and we ask that you participate in one of those meetings.
-The meetings will be held:
+The meetings will be held from 6pm-9pm:

 November 13: Ely, Bristlecone Convention Center, 150 6th Street, 89301